Monday, June 16, 2025

 Canadian Grand Prix

 For Christmas Lauren got me tickets to the Canadian Grand Prix, including access to one of the tents - low-tier, we're not in the class to afford high-end anything at these Formula 1 events!
-But low-tier F1 is not exactly slumming it...
+But low-tier in F1 isn't exactly slumming it...

 Montreal was a cool city and although the public transport was busy, it was only a minor inconvenience to get out to the track which is on an island in the river and surrounds the Casino - all pretty neat stuff.